gmc-code/PC-Latex/docs/latex_maths/backtracking_1step/backtracking_1step_intro.rst

 #.
 Backtracking diagrams for 1-step equations will be designed in LaTeX.
 #.
 The LaTeX file will be broken into parts and placeholder text will be inserted.
 #.
 Python will replace the placeholder text in the backtracking LaTeX, allowing random numbers to be used.
 #.
-Python will be used to generate a worksheet with 10 backtracking diagrams that are all randomly generated.
+Python will be used to generate a booklet with 10 backtracking diagrams per page that are all randomly generated.
 #.
 Both a question sheet and an answer sheet will be built in LaTeX and then converted to a pdf and png of each.
-#.
-Then a booklet will be made with answers as well.